funsocietyirc/MrNodeBot/README.md

 [![Dependencies](https://david-dm.org/funsocietyirc/mrnodebot.svg)](https://david-dm.org/funsocietyirc/mrnodebot)
 [![devDependencies Status](https://david-dm.org/funsocietyirc/mrnodebot/dev-status.svg)](https://david-dm.org/funsocietyirc/mrnodebot?type=dev)

+## Snyk Intergration
+Since this is an IRC bot, and one cannot predict the type of character the bot may encounter in the wild, this project makes use of the Snyk vulnerabilitie patching system.
+You should regularly check the snyk patching system by running ```npm run snyk-protect```.

 ## Special Considerations
 The bot currently depends on NickServ services supporting the ACC command for certain command authentication types.
 Networks confirmed to work include
 -   freenode